shubhaminnani/REG_histgen/README.md

 ```

 ### Request Access
-Request access to [Hoptimus1](https://huggingface.co/bioptimus/H-optimus-1) and [UNI2-h](https://huggingface.co/MahmoodLab/UNI2-h) to extract features from their respective repository
+Request access to [Hoptimus1](https://huggingface.co/bioptimus/H-optimus-1) to extract features from their respective repository

 ### Feature Extraction
 To extract features of WSIs, please run the following commands: